 By doing your due diligence before and during the app building process, you can develop a much more effective, sustainable, and ethical application.

-How to build an AI-based app without code using Bubble
+How to build an AI-based app using Bubble.io

 Below, we’re going to outline how to build an app where the user will be able to generate blog post drafts with the help of AI in Bubble.